mgls23/Euler/README.md

 To run this project, you'll need the latest version of Python.
 Currently, this is Python 3.8

 ### Python 2
-Last decade was good but this is a new decade.
+Last decade was good I agree but the decade we're in is now 2020s.
+Some things can come back after lockdown, but not Python 2.
+Sorry.

 ### Python 3.8
-Certain syntax (which I think greatly decreases repetition in code) are only available in 3.8 Most examples are: math.prod, but many more
+Certain syntax (which I think greatly decreases repetition in code) are only available in 3.8.
+Great examples are: math.prod, but many more

 ## Technical Debt
 I used Project Euler to get better at programming, and this includes my early days of programming.